A favicon of Joomla

 Tech Stack of Joomla-Powered Websites

-Based on 68,405 enriched companies, Joomla's tech stack has a unique signature: 38.29% of Joomla sites use MooTools, the JavaScript framework bundled with Joomla's core — making it a reliable co-detection signal.
-Google Analytics (43.45%) is the most common analytics tool, while e-commerce overlap is notably low at just 1.49% for WooCommerce, reflecting Joomla's focus on content rather than commerce.
+Based on 68,405 enriched companies, Joomla's tech stack has a unique signature: 38.29% of Joomla sites use MooTools, the JavaScript framework bundled with Joomla's core, making it a reliable co-detection signal for our crawlers.
+Google Analytics (43.45%) is the most common analytics tool, while e-commerce overlap is notably low at just 1.49% for WooCommerce and 0.11% for Magento, reflecting Joomla's focus on content rather than commerce.

 E-Commerce